 "I think I'm just a dependable player, somebody that whenever you ask me to do something, I'll do it," Harris told reporters on his introductory conference call.
 "I think I just show a lot of great attributes on the field, things that help me be a great running back and they can help the team be successful.
-There's a lot of things I can still improve on, so I'm just ready to come in and be my best me and get to work Day 1."
+There's a lot of things that I can do well, there's a lot of things I can still improve on, so I'm just ready to come in and be my best me and get to work Day 1."